Admission numbers are trickling in. Highly selective and less selective colleges are both missing their enrollment

 Instead of investing most of their marketing dollars on high school seniors and juniors, the VPs of Enrollment should target a mix of students, parents, teachers, college counselors in high schools, and principals.
 This creates a stereophonic set of messages that surround and engage a prospect with what’s distinctive about a college.

 4. Investing in an ineffective media mix of direct mail and emails instead of one-of-a-kind memorable pieces.

 Gen-Z kids have grown up in a world of information overload and have become masters at filtering through it, mercilessly deleting emails and discarding unoriginal direct mail pieces.
 They are only paying attention to and keeping the most memorable pieces (what Seth Godin calls “the purple cows”).

 Instead of wasting money on big print pieces which are tossed, or generic emails that are never opened, the VPs of Enrollment ought to be creating smaller attention-grabbing pieces.
 Harvey Mudd’s playing cards and North Central College’s iSpeak book are good examples of innovative marketing.

 5. Presenting their academic product pages on their websites as commodity products instead of programs of distinction.

-Mobile-friendly, price-sensitive, data-driven Gen-Z and their parents are researching programs/schools with more intensity than ever before.
+Mobile-friendly, price-sensitive, data-informed Gen-Z and their parents are researching programs/schools with more intensity than ever before.

 Program pages, what we call “money pages” on a college website, are where many college decisions are made and college preferences are created.
 Even though the colleges are asking families to pony up fees that are close to the price of expensive cars, it’s rare to find the level of romance and presentation that even economy car companies put into their entry-level model pages.